Back to Blog

 Q:My child just turned 21 - did they age out?

 A: Not necessarily.
-Apply the CSPA formula: subtract the time the petition was pending from their age when the visa became available.
-If the result is under 21, they're protected.
+Apply the CSPA formula: subtract the number of days the I-130 petition was pending from your child's age on the date a visa number became available.
+If the result is under 21, they are still protected.
+For immediate relatives of U.S. citizens, the age is locked at the I-130 filing date — so if the petition was filed before the child turned 21, they are protected regardless of current age.

 Q:What is the 'sought to acquire' requirement?

-A: After a visa becomes available, the beneficiary must take action within one year to pursue the green card (file I-485, submit DS-260, etc.) to maintain CSPA protection.
+A: After a visa becomes available (priority date becomes current), the beneficiary must take concrete action within one year to pursue permanent residence.
+This means filing I-485, submitting DS-260, or contacting the National Visa Center.
+Missing this one-year deadline permanently eliminates CSPA protection.

 Q:Does CSPA apply to citizenship applications?

-A: CSPA primarily applies to determining 'child' status for green card eligibility.
-Citizenship through parents has different rules based on the Child Citizenship Act.
+A: CSPA applies specifically to determining 'child' status for green card eligibility.
+Citizenship through parents has different rules under the Child Citizenship Act of 2000, which automatically grants citizenship to children under 18 who are permanent residents living with their U.S. citizen parent.

 Q:Can marriage affect my child's CSPA eligibility?